JStans12/simple-chat/README.md

 ## About
-This project is a simple chat app build with node, express.js, mongodb and socket.io.
+This project is a simple chat app built with node, express.js, mongodb and socket.io.

 ## Setup